mondaycom/monday-apps-cli/README.md

 ## `mapps api:generate`

-Prepares your environment for custom queries development.
+Prepares your environment for custom queries development. run it from your root directory!

 ```
 USAGE
   $ mapps api:generate

 DESCRIPTION
-  Prepares your environment for custom queries development.
+  Prepares your environment for custom queries development. run it from your root directory!
-  run it from your root directory and it will create all neccesary files and scripts
+  Creates all neccesary files and scripts
   to start working with custom api queries and mutations.
 ```